Clifford Circuits Augmented Grassmann Matrix Product States: Grassmann Tensors and MPS

 \section{Grassmann Tensors and MPS}

 Let $\{\theta_a\}$ and $\{\theta^\dagger_a\}$ denote Grassmann generators and their duals, obeying the canonical anticommutation relations $\theta_a \theta_b = - \theta_b \theta_a$, $\theta^\dagger_a \theta^\dagger_b = - \theta^\dagger_b \theta^\dagger_a$, and $\theta^\dagger_a \theta_b = - \theta_b \theta^\dagger_a$.
-For a fermionic leg $\psi$ we write monomials $\psi^I \equiv \theta_1^{i_1}\theta_2^{i_2}\cdots$ with a composite index $I=(i_1,i_2,\dots)$ and Grassmann parity $p(I)=\sum_k i_k \ (\mathrm{mod}\ 2)$.
-A Grassmann tensor with $m$ non-conjugated legs $\{\psi_a\}_{a=1}^m$ and $n$ conjugated legs $\{\bar\phi_b\}_{b=1}^n$ (order $(m,n)$) is defined as a linear combination of Grassmann monomials with complex coefficients:
+For a fermionic leg $\psi$, we write monomials $\psi^I \equiv \theta_1^{i_1}\theta_2^{i_2}\cdots$ with a composite index $I=(i_1,i_2,\dots)$ and Grassmann parity $p(I)=\sum_k i_k \ (\mathrm{mod}\ 2)$.
+A Grassmann tensor with $m$ non-conjugated legs $\{\psi_a\}_{a=1}^m$ and $n$ conjugated legs $\{\phi^\dagger_b\}_{b=1}^n$ (order $(m,n)$) is defined as a linear combination of Grassmann monomials with complex coefficients:

-By changing the ordering of the monomials; i.e. the tensor signature, one get a different tensor coefficients.
+By changing the ordering of the monomials, i.e., the tensor signature, one gets different tensor coefficients.
 We therefore should fix the signature of each Grassmann tensor during the calculation.

 Contractions are defined only between dual pairs of generators and are implemented by Berezin integration with a Gaussian kernel.
 For a dual pair $\psi^I=\theta_1^{i_1}\cdots\theta_n^{i_n}$ and $\psi^{\dagger J}=\theta_n^{\dagger j_n}\cdots\theta_1^{\dagger j_1}$, the orthogonality relation is